Manaslu Circuit Trek

 Teahouse Facilities

-Teahouses along the Manaslu Circuit provide basic accommodation with wooden beds, blankets, and either communal or private bathrooms, depending on the location.
+Teahouses along the Manaslu Circuit provide basic accommodation with wooden beds, blankets, and shared bathrooms, with attached bathrooms available only in some lower villages.
 Rooms in the lower valleys tend to be slightly more comfortable, with simple furniture and, in some cases, hot showers.
 As altitude increases, particularly in villages such as Samagaon or Samdo, facilities become more minimal.

-Some lodges are not connected to running water or electricity and rely on solar power or generators.
+Some lodges have limited running water and rely mainly on solar power or small generators.
 Despite these limitations, local hospitality often makes up for the lack of amenities.
 Trekkers are usually welcomed with tea, simple meals, and a strong sense of community shared among guests and hosts.

 Dining and Meals

 Most teahouses serve Nepali and Tibetan dishes, including staples such as dal bhat (rice and lentils), noodles, soups, and occasionally Western-style food like pasta or omelets.
-Meals are often included in trekking packages, though carrying snacks or energy bars is recommended, especially in more remote sections of the trail.
+Meals are usually included when trekking with a package, but independent trekkers pay per meal, though carrying snacks or energy bars is recommended, especially in more remote sections of the trail.
 Hot water, drinks, and basic hygiene items are generally available but may be limited or charged separately, and showers may also come at an extra cost.
 Dining in warm communal dining rooms creates a shared experience, offering comfort after long walking days and a glimpse into local culture.

 Altitude Considerations